 |Eligibility||Indian citizenship & Graduate (bachelor’s degree in relevant discipline)|

 Tier 2 – 120 minutes

 Tier 2 – 4 Papers

-The Vacancy for SSC CGL 2021 exam has not been released yet.
+The tentative vacancy for SSC CGL 2021 exam has been released on 25th February 2021.
+The tentative vacancies for the examination are: 7035 .
 Last year, a total of 8582 Vacancies have been notified by SSC in which 3674 vacancies are declared for the General category.
 The vacancies have seen a decrease as compared to previous ears.
-A total of 11271 vacancies were to be filled by SSC CGL 2018-19 exam.
-These vacancies have been created in the department of Income Tax, Excise and Custom etc. Candidates can check SSC CGL Vacancy Comparision Year wise by looking into the vacancy details of SSC CGL.
+Candidates can check SSC CGL Vacancy Comparision Year wise by looking into the vacancy details of SSC CGL.

 |SSC CGL Vacancy 2019-20||UR- 3674||SC- 1242||ST-667||OBC-2198||Total-8582|